A brain to pick, an ear to listen and a nudge in the right direction + £s

 Toby Lewis Controlling shareholder and Chairman of the Live Group

-“Simon and I were introduced in 2011 when I needed support with a very delicate but timely issue in a family business.
+“Simon and I were introduced when I needed support with a very delicate but timely issue in a family business.
 From the outset, Simon provided me with the level of confidence and continued support needed to rectify the situation which required a high level of tact and focus.
 Our business relationship flourished from then as Simon set about fulfilling duties with his boundless energy and professionalism including my advisor, Investor Lead, Director and Chairman.
 Outside of these important roles, Simon acted as a mentor for me, not always telling me what I wanted to hear but ensuring that I was always firing on all cylinders and consistently doing the right things for the business.

 As our business relationship grew, a strong friendship emerged founded on the same level of honesty and values, something which I feel is sorely lacking these days.
-I value our time together and despite my probing, I have never been able to find the source of Simons energetic and vivacious nature, neither have I been able to match the constant levels of professionalism he brings to all aspects of his life, both business and professional.
+I value our time together and despite my probing, I have never been able to find the source of Simon's energetic and vivacious nature, neither have I been able to match the constant levels of professionalism he brings to all aspects of his life, both business and professional.
 I have learnt to emulate these features as much as I can in my everyday life (especially when he is watching) and I hope to improve over time.

 A professional, true gentleman and a friend.”